MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output-document.md

   - bap-ai-copilot
 ---

-# Change the output of your prompt

-By default, the prompt generates text as response.
-Text can be convenient for many uses cases.
-However, if the response has several elements that need to be identified individually, the text option can be limited.

-## Benefits of using JSON output
+## Benefits of using document output

-The JSON output lets you generate a JSON structure for your prompt response instead of text.
-JSON makes it easier to process responses with multiple elements in agents, cloud flows, or apps.
+The document output lets you generate a Word document for your prompt response instead of text.
+The generated document follows a template that needs to be provided in the document output settings.

-Following is an example of use cases that become possible with JSON output:
+Following is an example of use cases that become possible with document output:

-- Display structured content like project schedule or product information.
-- Extract data from text like invoices, purchase order, delivery forms, and many more.
-- Identify object attributes from text sources like emails or Dataverse data.
-- Get multiple categories or sentiments from a text.
+- Generate business documents within automations such as invoices, RFPs, contracts, and more.
+- Build reports or write documentation by gathering information from various sources.
+- Answer users with a specific document during chat sessions when using an agent.

-## Create a prompt with JSON output
+## Create a prompt with document output

-This section describes how to select JSON as output and edit the JSON format.
+This section describes how to select document as output and supply a Word document template.

-### Select JSON as output
+1-

-To change how the prompt response is rendered, select **JSON** as the output in the top-right corner.
+To change how the prompt response is rendered, select **Document** as the output in the top-right corner.

 :::image type="content" source="media/change-prompt-output/test-prompt-auto.png" alt-text="Screenshot of selections on the 'Prompt with JSON' page.":::